 3. Exploring Cultural History

-Some shore excursions really do provide a hands-on local experience: say, a visit to a French vineyard to help pick grapes and taste the product.
+Some shore excursions really do provide a hands-on local experience: say, a visit to a vineyard to help pick grapes and taste the product.
 Cooking classes, art lessons, private visits to museums, even folk-dance performances serve up unique cultures and a chance to mingle with locals you can't get on your own.

 4. Having an Adventure